Epidural Anesthesia in Childbirth

 You and the baby will be closely watched for changes.
 Other care for delivery will continue.

-A tingling feeling may be felt as the anesthesia is wearing off.
-You may need help to walk until the anesthesia wears off completely.
+A tingling feeling may be felt as the anesthesia wears off.
+You may need help to walk until the anesthesia fully wears off.

 Call Your Doctor